Programs: Lewis Fellows

 - Serve in a congregational setting

-- Reside in the United States or Canada
+- Reside in the continental United States (due to travel budget limitations)

 Because there are many more qualified young clergy than can be accommodated in any one year, participants are selected in a manner that promotes group diversity in terms of gender, racial/ethnic background, denominational affiliation, geography, educational experience, and theological perspective.